 There are no areas in the unincorporated County that have been identified as having concentrations of homes in significant disrepair or in need of replacement.
-Based on community input on the Housing Needs and Priorities Survey, ACS data regarding the age of housing stock and units lacking complete kitchens or plumbing (see Chapter V), and input from the County's Planning and Community Development staff, which is responsible for building inspections, code enforcement, and review of proposals for new development and rehabilitation/expansion of existing development as well as review of responses to the Housing Needs and Priorities Survey, Hit is estimated that approximately 30% of the housing stock requires minor repair, 20% of the housing stock (1,175 units) is in need of moderate repair requiring maintenance or replacement of one major item (roof, siding, electrical) or several minor items, 8% (470 units) of the housing stock is in need of significant repair, with two or more major items (roof, siding, electrical, etc.) in need of major repair or complete replacement and up to 0.5% of the housing stock (30 homes) may require substantial repair or replacement.
+Based on community input on the Housing Needs and Priorities Survey, ACS data regarding the age of housing stock and units lacking complete kitchens or plumbing (see Chapter V), and input from the County's Planning and Community Development staff, which is responsible for building inspections, code enforcement, and review of proposals for new development and rehabilitation/expansion of existing development as well as review of responses to the Housing Needs and Priorities Survey, it is estimated that approximately 30% of the housing stock requires minor repair, 20% of the housing stock (1,175 units) is in need of moderate repair requiring maintenance or replacement of one major item (roof, siding, electrical) or several minor items, 8% (470 units) of the housing stock is in need of significant repair, with two or more major items (roof, siding, electrical, etc.) in need of major repair or complete replacement and up to 0.5% of the housing stock (30 homes) may require substantial repair or replacement.
+To better understand the condition and rehabilitation needs of the housing stock, Program HE.8 in the Housing Plan provides for bi-annual surveys of unincorporated communities, with the objective of surveying all unincorporated communities during the 6th Cycle.